SolRacht/WritingComDownloader/README.md

 This does _not_ include any way to view and browse the saved stories.
 It only records them.
 I realize that this is a pain for the non-technically oriented, but saving stories as HTML pages is not ideal.

+This succeeds https://github.com/SolRacht/writing.com-archival because it is faster, strongly-typed, and a little better written.

 ## Usage

 Dependencies include [SBT](https://www.scala-sbt.org/), [Scala](https://scala-lang.org/), and [Sqlite3](https://sqlite.org/index.html).
 If you can build and run an SBT Scala project, you should be able to use this.